 Person to Person On-Demand Apps connect end-users with end-users.
-In the C2C app model, users themselves create offers for products or services for other users to use or buy.
-For example, eBay, Etsy and BlaBla Car.
+In the C2C app model, users create offers for other users’ products or services to use or buy – for example, eBay, Etsy and BlaBla Car.

 Let’s discuss some use cases and examples of On-Demand Delivery Applications.

 What are the use cases and examples of On-Demand Delivery Apps?